-Despite wording in the proposed initiative stating that funds would be set aside for transportation and education, funds are subject to appropriation.
+Despite misleading wording in the initiative that implies the funds are set aside for transportation and education, a claim often repeated by supporters, the ballot question clearly states that additional funds are "subject to appropriation."
+This is a necessary clarification because the power to appropriate funds in the budget rests solely with the Legislature and cannot be guaranteed in the Constitution.
+In fact, a ballot initiative to specifically appropriate funds is prohibited by the Constitution.
 Thus, the decision on how best to spend all additional funds will be made each year by future legislatures.

-Past budgets demonstrate why these funds may never be appropriated for education or transportation, even if legislators support these causes.
+The past four budgets demonstrate why these funds may never be appropriated for education or transportation, even if legislators support these causes.
 Confronted by budget gaps of \$1 billion or more, lawmakers have used all available funds to close shortfalls every year since FY 2015.